jasonpincin/async-chains/README.md

 async-chains
 ============

+**Deprecated**
+Use the simpler [evented-chain](https://github.com/jasonpincin/evented-chain) instead.
+It's got more focus, less features, and less surprises.

 Create asynchronous callback chains.
 Make them powerful by chaining modules like [async](https://github.com/caolan/async), and countless others that conform to the standard error-first callback and/or collection, iterator, consumer conventions.